With Device Triggered Scenes, you are able to control devices without using your app.

 This enables you to enjoy one of the best things about a smart home system—the ability to tailor your smart home experience around each family member’s habits, personal preferences, and daily routines.

-Our family of controllers now support device triggers, in addition to schedules, for complete customization and control of your smart home.
+Our family of controllers supports device triggers, in addition to schedules, for complete customization and control of your smart home.

 What are Scenes?